Skip to content

 401 Unauthorized

-Cause: API key is invalid, missing, or revoked.
+Key is missing, invalid, or revoked.

-"detail": "Invalid authentication credentials"
+{"detail": "Invalid authentication credentials"}

 403 Forbidden